image

 From Academic Research to Industry Innovation

 Over the past few years, I've gained valuable experience in both industry and academia.
-Currently, I'm interning at Nextdoor on the Notifications team, and in 2024 I worked as a Software Engineer Intern at Ford.
-Before that, I was a Research Assistant at Carnegie Mellon University's Institute for Strategy & Technology.
+I recently completed an internship at Nextdoor on the Notifications team.
+In 2024, I worked as a Software Engineer Intern at Ford, and before that, I was a Research Assistant at Carnegie Mellon University's Institute for Strategy & Technology.

 Software Engineer Intern: Nextdoor